Goliath II

 Goliath II is a 1960 American animated comedy short film produced by Walt Disney Productions.
 Directed by Wolfgang Reitherman and written by Bill Peet, it is narrated by Sterling Holloway and stars the voices of Kevin Corcoran, Barbara Jo Allen and Paul Frees.
 It was released theatrically in the United States on January 21, 1960, alongside the live-action film Toby Tyler (also starring Corcoran).

 The short was the first Disney short cartoon to make full use of xerography, a process of using Xerox technology to transfer animation drawings to cels as part of the traditional animation process instead of utilizing hand-inking.
 Goliath II received an Academy Award nomination for Best Animated Short, losing to Gene Deitch's Munro.
 Elements of this short were later reused in The Jungle Book (1967).

-The cartoon is also called "Slonić Ćiro" or "Slonić Ćira" in Serbo-Croatian and was very popular in Yugoslavia during the late 1970s and the early 1980s.